The Alcoholic in Me

 D.A.R.E., the drug and alcohol abuse program for middle school kids, came to my class a few months after my dad lost his job.
 They were there for a full week of health class.
 At the end of the week, we had to write an essay on why we won’t say yes to drinking and drugs.
 It was how we “passed the program.”

 A month later, the fifth grade had an assembly.
-My essay won an award with D.A.R.E., and they wanted me to read it.
-I was presented with a certification and a medal.
+My essay won a D.A.R.E. award, and they wanted me to read it.
+I was presented with a certificate and a medal.
 My parents and brothers came and videotaped it on the giant handheld recorder.
 After the assembly, my family came up to me.
-Dad left to go to the bathroom, and my brother asked my mom if she thought Dad knew my essay was about him.
+Dad left to go to the bathroom, and Kelly asked my mom if she thought Dad knew my essay was about him.

-The essay was about what happened the night of my first memory, which was when I first understood what alcohol was.
+The essay was about what happened the night of my first memory, when I first understood what alcohol was.

-My best friend let me stay on her couch for a few days.
+My best friend let me stay on her couch for a few days after what my mom said to me.
 Some of her friends asked us to come to their beach house down at Oak Island, about forty minutes away.

 “I can drive if you want to drink,” I told her.